 What’s the Real Deal with Parabens?

-More and more companies are starting to promote the fact that their products are “paraben-free.”
-What’s the fuss and is this something you should be concerned about when choosing your favorite skincare options this fall?
+More and more companies are marketing their products as “paraben-free.”
+What’s the fuss and should you be concerned about parabens when choosing your favorite skincare options?

 What are parabens?

-Parabens are a group of preservatives used in cosmetics to help keep those products from becoming contaminated with bad germs like harmful bacteria or yeast.
+Parabens are a group of preservatives used in cosmetics to help keep those products from becoming contaminated with microbial growth (like harmful bacteria or yeast).
 They extend the shelf life of a product.
 If you make a DIY recipe and don’t use it right away, it could easily become contaminated with “bad bugs,” the kind that can cause infections.
 That’s because you’re not adding preservatives to those concoctions.
-Almost all products you see on the shelf in a store, or order online, contain some preservatives, to keep them free of germs that could hurt you.
-Parabens are actually one of the most gentle preservatives found in skin care today.
-They were named the “non-allergen” of the year in 2018!
-This is because parabens are actually the least likely to cause a skin allergy, as compared to all the preservatives on the market today.
-Parabens remain one of the least allergenic preservatives available to date!
+Almost all of the water-based products you see on the shelf in a store, or order online, contain preservatives to keep them free of growth that would be very unpleasant to discover in your skincare products, and could even harm you.
+Parabens are actually one of the least irritating preservatives found in skin care today.
+They were named the “non-allergen” of the year in 2019 by the American Contact Dermatitis Society (ACDS)!
+This is because parabens are unlikely to cause a skin allergy or irritation, compared to all the preservatives on the market today.

 So, why are so many products claiming to be “paraben-free?”
 And why do I recommend avoiding parabens in skincare?